-Virginia Natural Gas (VNG) filed a request with the Virginia State Corporation Commission (VSCC) June 1, 2020 seeking to implement customer-focused enhancements and recover costs incurred from investments in infrastructure, technology and workforce development.
-The new rates would go into effect November 1, 2020 and are subject to refund after approval by the VSCC.
+Virginia Natural Gas (VNG) filed a request with the Virginia State Corporation Commission (VSCC) June 1, 2020, seeking to implement customer-focused enhancements and recover costs incurred from investments in infrastructure, technology and workforce development to ensure continued safe and reliable service to our customers.
+The new rates go into effect Nov.
+1, 2020 and are subject to refund after approval by the VSCC.

-We understand these are challenging times for the Commonwealth as a result of the COVID-19 crisis, and we are mindful of the impacts to our customers.
+We understand these are challenging times for the Commonwealth as a result of COVID-19, and we are mindful of the impacts to our customers.
 We realize the impact any rate increase can have on our customers, and we do not make this request lightly.

-If approved, this change in rates will allow Virginia Natural Gas to continue to meet our commitment to provide safe and reliable natural gas service to our more than 300,000 customers throughout central and southeastern Virginia.
+The request, if approved, will allow Virginia Natural Gas to continue to meet our public service obligation and commitment to provide safe and reliable natural gas service to our more than 300,000 customers throughout central and southeastern Virginia.

 Key drivers in the request: